saggitar/codestare-msg-compiler/docs/source/index.rst

 Codestare Proto Message Setuptools Plugin
 =========================================

-This site covers the usage the setuptools plugin used to generate flexible protobuf message python bindings.
+This site covers the usage the ``codestare-msg-compiler`` cli tools and setuptools commands used to generate flexible protobuf python bindings.

 Getting started
 ---------------